MontaVista-OpenSourceTechnology/clixon-backend-helper/README.md

 you pass in NULL for the namespace, you will get the entire namespace every time, all changed and unchanged items.

-One thing to note is that the being function returns a tuple with an error as the first item and an object as the second item.
+One thing to note is that the begin function returns a tuple with an error as the first item and an object as the second item.
 The object will be passed into the rest of the transaction-based functions as the data item, and it will be automatically deleted when the transaction